Fro-fabulous Black Hair

 Afro Hair Love

 For decades, Black women have endured social pressure to relax their hair or wear straight hair pieces in order to conform to western and media ideals.
-Ideals that influenced and pushed the notion that black natural hair is unprofessional, unkempt and unattractive.
+Ideals that influenced and pushed the notion that natural afro hair is unprofessional, unkempt and unattractive.

-Natural Hair Influencers + Inspiration
+Natural Hair Influencers

-I’m proud to rock my ‘fro and I’ve realised it’s importance as an expression of who I am.
+'I’m proud to rock my afro and I’ve realised it’s importance as an expression of who I am.'

-I hope that my art will instill the same confidence and sense of pride in you and inspires generations of young girls and women to love the beauty of their hair, because it’s Fro-fabulous!
+I hope that my illustrations will instill the same confidence and sense of pride in you and inspires generations of young girls and women to love the beauty of their hair, because it’s Fro-fabulous!